syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/spreadsheet/open-save.md

 {% endtabs %}
 {% endif %}

+### Open an excel file in the uploader success event

+You can achieve this by using the uploader `success` event.
+In this event, you can get the uploaded file data in the argument and import the uploaded Excel into the spreadsheet by using the `open` method.

+{% if page.publishingplatform == "aspnet-core" %}

+{% tabs %}
+{% highlight cshtml tabtitle="CSHTML" %}
+{% include code-snippet/spreadsheet/open-uploader/tagHelper %}
+{% endhighlight %}
+{% highlight c# tabtitle="Opencontroller.cs" %}
+{% include code-snippet/spreadsheet/open-uploader/opencontroller.cs %}
+{% endhighlight %}
+{% endtabs %}

+{% elsif page.publishingplatform == "aspnet-mvc" %}

+{% tabs %}
+{% highlight razor tabtitle="CSHTML" %}
+{% include code-snippet/spreadsheet/open-uploader/razor %}
+{% endhighlight %}
+{% highlight c# tabtitle="Opencontroller.cs" %}
+{% include code-snippet/spreadsheet/open-uploader/opencontroller.cs %}
+{% endhighlight %}
+{% endtabs %}
+{% endif %}

 ## Supported file formats

 The following list of Excel file formats are supported in Spreadsheet: